July 1, 2016

-Employees who transfer or are promoted within the university carry their accrual balance with them up to the maximum balance allowable for that employee category.
-At no time will a staff employee be paid for unused sick time, including upon termination from the university.
-However, if a terminated employee is rehired within 12 months, their sick time accrual balance will be restored up to the maximum balance allowable for that employee category.
+Employees who transfer or are promoted within the university carry their accrual balance with them up to the maximum balance allowable for their new employee category.
+At no time will any employee be paid for unused sick time, including upon termination from the university.
+However, if a terminated employee is rehired within 12 months, his/her sick time accrual balance will be restored up to the maximum balance allowable for that employee category.

 In the event that a manager or employee believes that there may be a discrepancy with the sick time accrual rate or balance, the Workday record will be used to resolve the dispute.
-Employees who have a dispute over their sick time accrual rate or balance must submit to their school/division human resources office documentation to support their claim.
-If there is no resolution to the dispute through the school/division human resources office, the employee may submit their claim with supporting documentation to the university leave coordinator in Human Resources Administration via the HR Service Center.
+Employees who have a dispute over their sick time accrual rate or balance must submit documentation to support their claim to their school/division human resources office.
+If there is no resolution to the dispute through the school/division human resources office, the employee may submit the claim with supporting documentation to Human Resources Administration via the HR Service Center.

 Sick time posting